 The radiographic findings may include pneumothorax, pneumomediastinum, and fractures of the bony thorax.
 The chest CT scan in a patient who has survived a high-energy impact may reveal evidence of a pulmonary contusion and mediastinal hematoma, but free rupture of the airway into the pleural space is rare.
 In most cases, the soft tissues of the mediastinum and hilum contain the rupture.
 The airway discontinuity is reflected only by a small amount of extraluminal air and edema.
 These findings are often missed in a patient with multiple associated injuries.

 The difficulty of establishing a radiographic diagnosis of tracheobronchial injury mandates bronchoscopy in any patient who has sustained a high-energy impact injury to the thorax and presents with any sign or symptom of intrathoracic injury.
 The procedure must be performed by an experienced bronchoscopist.
 The aspiration of blood and mucus in the proximal airways often complicates the initial trauma bronchoscopy; it is common for the airway injury to be missed at the initial bronchoscopy.
 In addition, airway injuries frequently present as a subtle separation in the airway cartilage that is contained by mediastinal soft tissue.
 Repeat bronchoscopy is frequently required to unequivocally establish the diagnosis of airway injury.

-The absolute indication for surgery is the free ...
+The absolute indication for surgery ...